Flowers

 A cool-toned purple often used in contemporary design and art.

-The Significance of the color Purple in the Modern World
+The Significance of the Color Purple in the Modern World

 The color purple still holds a unique place in our lives.
 It signifies creativity, individuality, and extravagance.
 Plus, it’s pretty!